jacobsun/Crystal-for-Node.js-developer/README.md

 # pass the proc as block
 got(12, &log)

-# You can also pass the proc to the fucntion to capture it
+# You can also pass the proc to the function to capture it, note you
+# have to use & in function declaration to declare that the function
+# recieves a proc as the argument, and this proc can be returned
+# if you want to call it, you need to use Proc method #call.
 def got2(&block : Int32 -> Void)
   block
 end